terra-campaigns/degenesis/_notions.md

 - [ ] Rus land
 - [ ] +1 attr and gain advancement and xp
 - [ ] Cossack clan in Kiev S
+- [ ] Corridor of 100km is poisoned by spitalians (destruction forest).
+Going beneath is better.
+Or with the Garganti
+- [ ] Ironclaw is also dying, but they are brutes.
+They come from the wall, where pandorians now reign.
+- [ ] Eternal oasis exists.
+Where are they?
+- [ ] Lesnje are only in the south now.
+- [ ] Be watchful for insect swarms.
+Spore beasts kill everything on sight.
+Biokinetics are worse

 ## foreshadowing